Life Saving Tools and Methods to Protect Tenants from a Fire

 This inexpensive fire suppression device can help put out a stove top fire before the cook has time to grab a lid or standard extinguisher.
 StoveTop FireStop products are positioned above the stove and the flames activate a small fuse on the bottom of the container, which then releases extinguishing powder down onto the stove.
 There is also a loud “pop” when the container opens which can alert the distracted cook so they can return to the kitchen to turn off the burners.
 Your investor clients can learn more about StoveTop FireStop HERE.

 Your client knows the floor plan of their property better than anyone, and probably looked at it carefully before their purchase.
 Investors should share what they know with their tenants.
-Two escape routes should be identified out of each room, if possible, and tenants should be advised to keep these escape routes unblocked when they are considering where to place furniture.
-Tenants may roll their eyes at the client’s “Safety Sam” ways, but this advice may save their life!
+Two escape routes should be identified out of each room, if possible, and tenants should be advised to keep these escape routes unblocked when they are placing furniture.
+Tenants may roll their eyes at their landlord’s “Safety Sam” ways, but this advice could save their life!

 No one expects your investor clients to be there to run fire drills for their tenants, but they can lead their tenants to information about fire escape planning for their safety and the safety of the investor’s property.
-The NFPA has all kinds of resources on their website.
+The NFPA has many resources on their website.
 Click HERE for their page on Basic Fire Escape Planning.